PayHelper/payments-hub/docs/source/includes/api/_orders.md

 --------- | ------- | -------
-id | integer | Unique identifier for the object. checkout_completed_at | string | Datetime when the checkout has been completed. number | string | Order number, generated once the checkout is completed. notes | string | Optional notes that can be added to an order when checkout is completed (see [Checkouts API](#complete-the-checkout)). items | array | An array of order item objects. items_total | int | A sum of all items prices.
+id | integer | Unique identifier for the object. checkout_completed_at | string | Datetime when the checkout has been completed. number | string | Subscription number, generated once the checkout is completed. notes | string | Optional notes that can be added to an order when checkout is completed (see [Checkouts API](#complete-the-checkout)). items | array | An array of order item objects. items_total | int | A sum of all items prices.